Wimberton/OriginPalia/README.md

 Big thanks to [klukule](https://github.com/klukule/PaliaHook) for their Palia ESP DX11 / DX12 source.
 Without that, I wouldn't have taken the time to build something from it.

-Thanks to [VoidPollo](https://github.com/VoidPollo) for the continued work, restructuring, and mainteinace!
-A real CHAD in the team!
+Thanks to [VoidPollo](https://github.com/VoidPollo), [Rambolo](https://github.com/Rambolo), and [enigmaquip](https://github.com/enigmaquip) for the continued work, restructuring, and mainteinace!
+A real CHADS in the team!
 Couldn't do this without you!

 ## Compatibility
 - Standalone Client Support